abbreviatedman/entering-the-web-dev-industry/solving-interview-problems/readme.md

 Tips, strategies, and sample problems for the tech interview.

-### How To Approach Interview Problems

-1. **Understand the Problem**: Make sure you understand the problem before you start writing code.
-Ask clarifying questions if needed.
-2. **Test Cases**: Make sure you understand the input and output requirements.
-Write down some test cases.
-3. **Brute Force**: Start with a brute force solution.
-Write down the steps you would take to solve the problem in plain English.
-4. **Optimize**: Once you have a working solution, think about how you can optimize it.
-5. **Write Code**: Write the code for your optimized solution.
-6. **Test**: Test your code with the test cases you wrote down earlier.
-7. **Discuss**: Be prepared to discuss your solution with the interviewer.
-8. **Practice**: Practice as many problems as you can to get better at solving them.

 ### One Way To Approach Interview Problems

 The REACTO method is one easy-to-memorize set of steps for solving interview problems: